carlsimonvg/coding-standard/working-with-strings.md

 If a string function exists as a rule, that is the function you should use.
 Please familiarise yourself with the functions that already exist in javascript.

+When looking at the documentation please note the depreciated functions.
+They have a icon on the left of a hand with it's thumb pointing down.
+Those are functions you don't want to use.